ngvietdung96/Knowledge-Management-System/01_Knowglede/000_Computer Engineering/Operation System/Linux/Root File System (RFS).md

 # About RFS

-In this lecture let’s discuss about the Root File System(RFS) and its directory structure.

 Later videos in this course will show you how you can create your own root file system by using **busybox and buildroot** and we can also test it on the hardware.

 Now the root file system, as the name indicates, it’s a file system which Linux mounts to the "/" (root)